tiangolo/babun-docker/README.md

 curl -s https://raw.githubusercontent.com/tiangolo/babun-docker/master/setup.sh | source /dev/stdin
 ```

-Note: the previous command will get a script from this repository and run it immediately, performing all the needed
+**Note**: the previous command will get a script from this repository and run it immediately, performing all the needed
 steps to install everything (the same steps described in "Manual installation").
 If you don't want to run it, you can do a manual installation.